gpsandhu23/ai_buddy_guard/README.md

 ## Features

-- **Code Scanning**: Uses AI algorithms to scan your codebase for security issues.
+- **Secret Scanning**: Finds any leaked crdentials in your code
-- **Cloud Security**: Checks for AWS S3 bucket vulnerabilities and more.
+- **Out of date dependencies**: Finds any vulnerable dependencies in your git repo
-- **Easy to Use**: Simple web interface to get you started without any hassle.
+- **Open S3 buckets**: Checks for any open AWS S3 buckets
-- **Automated Fixes**: Offers suggestions and automated fixes for detected vulnerabilities.
+- **Missing MFA for AWS**: Find users that don't have MFA enabled on AWS

 ## Installation